dsc-capstone-b10-3/algorithmic-business-forcasting/index.md

 ##### What Data We Wanted

+We first researched the types of data and features used by other counties for regional business growth forecasting and also referenced features mentioned in scholarly articles on business growth forecasting methods to get an understanding of current features that are commonly used and to brainstorm new, potentially relevant features.
+Afterwards, we created a list of features that we found relevant or supported by economic research that we wanted to collect and train on.
+As we found out, accessing and finding datasets with all of the features at the level of detail we wanted turned out to be more difficult than expected.

 In an ideal scenario, to predict the births and deaths of businesses in the region, we would love to have detailed data broken down by months, covering many years, by small geographical regions like census blocks.
 Unfortunately, due to security concerns, this level of detailed data is usually limited to government use and isn't accessible to everyone else.

+In addition to this, features like payroll by industry were not available at the ZIP code level, resulting in us settling for general payroll by ZIP code data.

 ##### What Data We Used

 Due to the data constraints, we were especially limited in the geographical area breakdowns we could acquire data for, with most data being available only at the state and national levels.
 However, to keep within San Diego County, however, we would need data broken down below the county level.
 In the end, we were able to acquire data on the number of establishments by year and ZIP Code.
 To get data at the ZIP Code level, we had to forgo establishment birth and death counts, and substitute them with total establishment counts as an approximation.

-To leverage potential insights from other indicators, we also collected and analyzed data representing processes identified, by previous research, to have significant explanatory power for regional variations in establishment birth and death rates.
+To leverage potential insights from other indicators, we also collected and analyzed data representing processes identified, by previous economic research, to have significant explanatory power for regional variations in establishment birth and death rates.

 > 📝 **_NOTE:_** All of our data were collected from U.S. Census datasets, with exact sources in our paper.